chauhan1212/spring-boot-security/README.md

 ﻿# spring-boot-security1

-### 06 How Spring Security Authentication works
+### 04 How to configure Spring Security Authentication
-### 07 How to setup JDBC authentication with Spring Security from scratch
+### 05 How to configure Spring Security Authorization - Java Brains

 ```
 http://localhost:8080/